kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Vectorization Choice

-Start with TF IDF.
+Start with TF IDF
-Limit vocabulary size.
+Limit vocabulary size
 Inspect feature space

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.